 The company utilizes a freemium model to attract users.
 This means that everyone interested can try out Slack and its applications for free – as long as they please.

 Free users are restricted from accessing parts of Slack’s ecosystem as well as limited on the number of messages and files they can share.

-To use some of the more advanced features, users will have to opt into one of the three premium subscription plans Slack offers.
+To access some of the more advanced features, users will have to opt into one of the three premium subscription plans Slack offers.
 These include Standard, Plus, and Enterprise Grid.

 Some of the premium features include no limits on conversation history, group voice and video calls, advanced identity management, a dedicated customer support team and many more.

-Slack customers include the likes of Shopify, AirBnB, Lyft, Oracle, Electronic Arts, and many others.
-More specifically, Slack now counts a total of 110,000 paying customers.
+Slack customers include the likes of Shopify, Airbnb, Lyft, Oracle, Electronic Arts, and many others.
+More specifically, Slack now counts a total of 160,000 paying customers.